video-game-coding-club/geometry-smash/README.md

-Or you can use [GitPod](https://gitpod.io#https://github.com/video-game-coding-club/geometry-smash) as your fully featured IDE.
+Or you can use [GitPod](https://gitpod.io#https://github.com/video-game-coding-club/geometry-smash) as your fully featured IDE (the free plan is limited currently to 10 hours of usage per month).

 # Authors